Biography – Lisa Hine photographer and visual storyteller

 Lisa Hine - and the Origins of a Pseudonym

-The artistic name Lisa Hine was born as a conscious tribute to three key figures in social photography: Robert Capa, Gerda Taro, and Lewis Hine.
+The artistic name Lisa Hine was chosen as a conscious tribute to three key figures in social photography: Robert Capa, Gerda Taro, and Lewis Hine.

-In 1930s Paris, Capa and Taro chose internationally sounding pseudonyms to overcome the barriers of cultural prejudice and make their way into the world of photojournalism.
-They invented new identities, perhaps inspired by famous names like Greta Garbo and Frank Capra, thus creating a photographic language that was free, bold, and universal.
+In 1930s Paris, Capa and Taro adopted internationally sounding pseudonyms to move past cultural prejudice and enter the world of photojournalism.
+By inventing new identities, possibly inspired by names like Greta Garbo and Frank Capra, they helped shape a photographic language that felt bold, direct, and universal.

-When Lisa Hine learned about this story, she knew that one day she too would choose a name capable of representing her in an authentic way, while also being open and communicable to the world.
-Her choice is therefore a tribute not only to the lives of Capa and Taro, but also to their vision of photography as an act of truth and transformation.
+When Lisa first learned their story, she knew she would one day choose a name that could represent her authentically, while remaining open and recognisable across borders.
+Her choice honours not only Capa and Taro’s lives, but also their belief in photography as an act of truth.

-But the choice of the name Lisa Hine is also deeply rooted in her personal history.
-In that context, Lisa grew up breathing an idea of art as a tool for relationship, storytelling, and liberation, photography, in particular, became her natural language: capable of preserving memory, exploring inner life, and giving voice to what often remains on the margins.
+But the name Lisa Hine is also rooted in personal history.
+Growing up in Trieste, Lisa absorbed an idea of art as a tool for relationship and storytelling.
+Photography, in particular, became her most natural language, a way to preserve memory, pay attention to everyday life, and give space to what often goes unnoticed.

 Acknowledgements